The Loss of a Community Asset

-A local and national treasure flows through our town—the Wild and Scenic Farmington River—which every resident should be able to enjoy.
+A local and national treasure flows through our town—the Wild and Scenic-designated Farmington River—which every resident should be able to enjoy.

 A Vision to Restore River Access for All